OctopusDeploy/blog/blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md

 ## Creating a Bitbucket pipe

+ A pipe consists of a bunch of files which make up your Docker image.
+The pipe I created has it's image based on the pre-existing [octopusdeploy/octo](https://hub.docker.com/r/octopusdeploy/octo) image.
+The finished pipe has also been published as [octopipes/pack](https://hub.docker.com/r/octopipes/pack/) on Docker Hub.

- Creating a pipe can be quite involved.
-Thankfully, there is a step-by-step [guide](https://confluence.atlassian.com/bitbucket/how-to-write-a-pipe-for-bitbucket-pipelines-966051288.html) on Atlassian's website.
+ Firstly, a quick word of warning, creating a pipe can be quite involved.
+Thankfully, Atlassian provides a step-by-step [guide](https://confluence.atlassian.com/bitbucket/how-to-write-a-pipe-for-bitbucket-pipelines-966051288.html) on their website.

 :::warning
 I created this pipe on an Ubuntu machine using a bash terminal.
-If you are using another platform, you may need to tweak the commands used here.
+If you are using a different platform, you may need to tweak the commands used here.
 :::

 ### Choosing a candidate for a pipe